scramjetorg/platform-docs/dictionary.md

 ### CLI

 Command Line Interface.
-Command line tool to allows control over the platform
+Command line tool that allows to control over the platform

 ### Client